b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)
 with the location (0, 0);
-2) the bottom right corner could be located within that system at position (nRows, -nCols) of our grid (each small square in
+2) the bottom right corner could be located within that system at position (nRows, -nCols) or (nRows, -nRows) of our grid (each small square in
-@fig:latticePaths1x1wCoordinates and @fig:latticePaths2x2wCoordinates got side
+@fig:latticePaths1x1wCoordinates and @fig:latticePaths2x2wCoordinates got the
-length = 1 and builds rows and columns of a large square);
+side length = 1 and builds rows and columns of a large square);
-3) The number of arrows used to reach the destination is always the same for each path and it is equal to nRows+nCols (or nRows*2);
+3) The number of arrows used to reach the destination (the bottom right corner) is always the same for each path and it is equal to nRows+nCols (or nRows*2);

 Equipped with this knowledge, we can finally do something useful.